-While these works showcase the potential of optimization in origami robotics, they depend on specialized forward models or analytical approximations that limit generalization to other morphologies or materials.
-Most existing methods require derivation of a custom kinematic model for each mechanism, a process that is both time-consuming and not generalizable.
-While these models are capable of capturing local deformation or actuation behavior of a specific pattern with high physical fidelity, they typically cannot simulate how the structure interacts with external objects or dynamic environments without significant modification.
-As a result, extending these frameworks to new geometries, materials, and interactions, or adding new tasks, might require rebuilding the model or re-deriving its governing equations from scratch.
-This motivates the development of a more generalizable and accessible framework, one that allows designers to test and refine origami mechanisms directly within a realistic physics simulation environment, enabling rapid iteration and performance-driven design exploration.

-To address this gap, we present a physics-based origami simulation framework that integrates geometric design, dynamic modeling, and performance optimization within a single framework.
-Our system represents origami mechanisms as graphs of interconnected deformable panels, simulated using MuJoCo’s deformable-body physics engine.
-The contributions of this work are: \begin{itemize} \item A physics-based simulation framework for origami mechanisms that integrates geometric design, dynamic modeling, and optimization, enabling contact-rich and actuation-driven simulations through MuJoCo’s deformable-body system. \item A graph-based representation and graphical user interface (GUI) that allow users to intuitively define crease patterns, assign material and actuation properties, and automatically generate physically consistent MuJoCo models from 2D schematic inputs. \item A case study demonstrating simulation-driven optimization and hardware validation, where the framework is used to optimize an origami catapult mechanism via CMA-ES, achieving improved throwing performance and consistent ranking between simulation and physical experiments. \end{itemize}
+To address this gap, we present a physics based origami simulation framework that integrates geometric design, dynamic modeling, and performance optimization within a single framework.
+Our system represents origami mechanisms as graphs of interconnected deformable panels, simulated using MuJoCo’s deformable body physics engine ~\cite{mujoco}.
+The contributions of this work are: \begin{itemize} \item A physics based simulation framework for origami mechanisms that integrates geometric design, dynamic modeling, and optimization, enabling actuation driven simulations through MuJoCo’s deformable body system. \item A graph based representation and graphical user interface (GUI) that allow users to intuitively define crease patterns, assign material and actuation properties, and automatically generate physically consistent MuJoCo models from 2D schematic inputs. \item A case study demonstrating simulation driven optimization and hardware validation, where the framework is used to optimize an origami catapult mechanism via Matrix Adaptation Evolution Strategy (CMA-ES) \cite{hansen2023cma}, achieving improved throwing performance and consistent ranking between simulation and physical experiments. \end{itemize}

 An overview of the complete framework, spanning user design input, automatic model generation, simulation, and hardware validation, is illustrated in Fig.~\ref{fig:overall_fig}.